Sarah Barringer Gordon

 The Landscape of Belief: Disestablishment and Property in the Early Republic, in MAKING LEGAL HISTORY: ESSAYS IN HONOR OF WILLIAM E. NELSON (Daniel J. Hulsebosch & Richard B. Bernstein eds., NYU Press, 2013).

 The Myth of American Religious Freedom, 98 J. AM.
 HIST.
 1139 (2012) (book review).

 What We Owe Jehovah's Witnesses, AM.
 HIST., Apr.
 2011, at 36.

-The New Age and the New Law: Malnak v Yogi and the Definition of Religion in Constitutional Law, in RELIGION AND LAW STORIES (Leslie Griffin, ed., Aspen Press 2010).
+Malnak v.
+Yogi: The New Age and the New Law, in LAW AND RELIGION: CASES IN CONTEXT (Leslie Griffin ed., Aspen Press 2010).

-Religion, and Property, in ENCYCLOPEDIA OF LEGAL HISTORY (Oxford University Press, 2009).
+Religion, and The Private Law of Property, in OXFORD INTERNATIONAL ENCYCLOPEDIA OF LEGAL HISTORY (Stanley N. Katz ed., Oxford 2009).

 Religion and Law, 1790-1920, in CAMBRIDGE HISTORY OF AMERICAN LAW (Michael Grossberg & Christopher L. Tomlins, eds., Cambridge University Press, 2008).

 Friendship and Scholarship: A Report from the Archives (Utah State Univ.
 Press 2007).